Psalm 20 – The Lord Saves His Anointed

 i.
 All your offerings: “The minchah, which is here mentioned, was a gratitude-offering.
 It is rarely used to signify a bloody sacrifice.”
 (Clarke)

 b.
-May He remember… and accept your burnt sacrifice: This understands that not all sacrifices are accepted before God.
+May He remember…and accept your burnt sacrifice: This reminds us that not all sacrifices are accepted before God.
 If they were not offered with faith and in accordance with the Levitical system, they would not be remembered or accepted by God.

 i.
 Burnt sacrifice: “The olah here mentioned was a bloody sacrifice.
 The blood of the victim was spilt at the altar, and the flesh consumed.”
 (Clarke)